TYRE PRESSURE CONTROL SYSTEMs

 - Detection & compensation of leaks.

-- Improved passenger comfort on
+- Improved passenger comfort during long journeys and rough terrain.

 - Increase fuel efficiency.